mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

 ## Optimizing the Shuffle Performance

 The shuffle operation is used to shuffle ordered datasets or repeated datasets.
 MindSpore provides the `shuffle` function for users.
 A larger value of `buffer_size` indicates a higher shuffling degree, consuming more time and computing resources.
 This API allows users to shuffle the data at any time during the entire pipeline process.
-For details, see [Shuffle](https://www.mindspore.cn/doc/programming_guide/en/r1.0/pipeline.html#shuffle).
 However, because the underlying implementation methods are different, the performance of this method is not as good as that of setting the `shuffle` parameter to directly shuffle data by referring to the [Built-in Loading Operators](https://www.mindspore.cn/doc/api_python/en/r1.0/mindspore/mindspore.dataset.html).

 ### Performance Optimization Solution